WHO IS GoldenEar Technology?

 The center channel is the most important speaker in a Home Theater system.
 It produces all of the voices that come from actors on the screen.
 Choosing a center channel speaker with great high-fidelity gives you the added benefit of something called “dialog intelligibility”, or the ability for the listener to clearly hear what is being said in the movie dialog.
 As with rears and surrounds, typical placement options in most home theaters require that the center channel speaker be horizontal rather than vertical.
 This means the speaker must have been specifically designed to be used in a horizontal configuration, just putting a vertical speaker sideways will not yield the necessary fidelity and desired dialog intelligibility for multiple listeners in the Home Theater.

-The SuperSat 50C is just such a product.
-While it doesn't reproduce the lowest registers by itself, the TritonCinema Two system already has a great solution to help it do so: the twin powered bass sections of the Left/Right Triton Twos!
-When you set up a TritonCinema Two system the Tritons do the 'heavy lifting' and handle the center channel bass information.
-By setting the Tritons to LARGE, the SuperSat 50C center channel to SMALL (with something like a 120 Hz crossover, which will allow the 50C to play as loud as the Tritons), and the Subwoofer to NONE, the receiver/processor will take care of directing the center channel bass information (which is mono) to the left and right main Triton speakers.
-Because you have two Tritons, the center channel bass will appear to come from right between them... right there with the center channel!
-It's just like listening to a mono recording - everything appears to come from the center in between the two main speakers.
-It's actually like having a virtual or phantom center channel subwoofer.
-Now the SuperSat 50C center channel will have great dynamic range and will sound like a BIG, full-size, full-range speaker, but in the small package most people need.
+Over the years we’ve found that many customers’ home theaters actually need small and unobtrusive center channel speakers.
+The SuperSat 60C and 50C are just such products.
+While they don’t reproduce the lowest registers by themselves, the Triton Two and Three based cinema systems already have a great solution to help them do so: the twin powered bass sections of the Left/Right Triton Towers!
+When you set up a TritonCinema system the Triton’s powered bass section handles the center channel bass information.
+By setting the Tritons to LARGE, the SuperSat 60C or 50C center channel to SMALL (with the suggested 120 Hz crossover, which will allow the 60C/50C to play as loud as the Tritons), and the Subwoofer to NONE, the receiver/processor will take care of directing the center channel bass information (which is mono) to the left and right main Triton speakers.
+Because you have two Tritons, the center channel bass will appear to come from right between them… right there with the center channel!
+It’s just like listening to a mono recording – everything appears to come from the center in between the two main speakers.
+It’s actually like having a virtual or phantom center channel subwoofer.
+Now the SuperSat 60C or 50C center channel will have great dynamic range and will sound like BIG, full-size, full-range speakers, but in the small, (and wall mountable) package many people need to “fit” in their space.
+Although the SuperSat 60C/50C speakers are designed to look very small, the drivers have been optimized to have very similar acoustic characteristics and output to the Triton Tower drivers.
+Looks can be deceiving, since GoldenEar has both the experience and facilities we had the pleasure to design all the drivers for the complete GoldenEar product line starting from scratch in our in-house laboratory, for a no compromise match in performance (timbre, dispersion characteristics, and output levels).
+So, the Tritons and SuperSat 60C/50C were, so to speak, “made for each other”.

 The subwoofer is an integral part of today’s home audio/video systems, especially the very popular “Sub/Sat” music and home theater systems category.
 Years ago, the word subwoofer meant a speaker that produced sounds deeper than a regular woofer.
 Often times now the term has come to mean the largest driver in a system, regardless of whether the system has a real bass woofer or not.
 In the case of today’s definition of subwoofer, and our use here, a subwoofer will be a powered low bass device designed to take on all the bass requirements of a movie and/or music system.
 In the case of GoldenEar, this includes both our standalone powered subwoofers as well as the powered subwoofers built into the Triton loudspeakers.